PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * The Alternative Php Cache (APC) driver.
 A memory cache for regular performances.
 * Apcu
   * The Alternative Php User Cache (APCU) driver.
 A memory cache for regular performances.
+* Cassandra
+  * A very high-performance NoSQL driver using a key-value pair system.
+Please note that the Driver rely on php's Datastax extension: https://github.com/datastax/php-driver
 * Cookie
   * A cookie driver to store non-sensitive scalar (only) data.
 Limited storage up to 4Ko.
 * Couchbase